jestersimpps/static-generator-for-front-end-devs/README.md

 #Static page generator with internationalization

 This is a static page generator I once created for freelance work.
-It generates pages in multiple languages based on a google spreadsheet file.
+It generates pages in multiple languages based on a Google spreadsheet file.
-The generator works by downloading the contents of [Google spreadsheet file that contains a key column and multiple translation columns](https://docs.google.com/spreadsheets/d/1gA-5lpURCmllQAuTkc5vDvAv6Y4eXJDyr8XS-QJntes/edit?usp=sharing).
+The generator works by downloading the contents of the [spreadsheet file that contains a key column and multiple translation columns](https://docs.google.com/spreadsheets/d/1gA-5lpURCmllQAuTkc5vDvAv6Y4eXJDyr8XS-QJntes/edit?usp=sharing).

 ![gif](http://g.recordit.co/eOspjX8z5S.gif)